CyberKite/mgMK/README.md

-# mgMK
+# Magisk Make
 Magisk Make - a build helper for Magisk

-## requirements
+## Requirements
-- a `tmpfs` or `ramfs` on `/tmp`
+- A `tmpfs` or `ramfs` on `/tmp`
- - or at least a /tmp folder.
+ - Any `/tmp` folder, really.
 Though I'd recommend having a ramdisk mounted there.
 - `zip`
 - `platform-tools`
-- probably a lot more
+- probably a lot more.
+You'll figure it out.

-## getting started
+## Getting Started
-- Source the `activate` script from a modern Bourne-Again Shell - or bash, for sane people
+- Source the `activate` script from a modern Bash shell.
-- ~~Chicken out because my docs are hot garbage or you're on Windows~~ run `mgmk init` from the `/modules` folder you should be in now
+- ~~Chicken out because my docs are dumpsterfire or you're on Windows~~
+- Run `mgmk init` from the `/modules` folder you should be in now
-- Begin developing

 - Increase the version with `mgmk inc (major|minor|patch) [module.prop]`
 - build with `mgmk build .`

-## pre-processing
+## Pre-Processing
-- all files that end in `~` are removed automagically.
-Use `build.sh` to move these files to the right place, in case you really have to.
-- `build.sh` is run from the project root, which is passed along as `$BUILDPATH`
+- `build.sh` is run from the project root, which is passed along as `$BUILDPATH` - very helpful for removing unnecessary folders
+- Zip is set to replace symlinks with the source file, keep that in mind.
+- Some files are removed automagically:
+ - `/.gitignore`
+ - `/.git` - force-recursively
+ - Anything that matches the glob `*~` - use a buildscript if you REALLY need these files